 This is why making the decision that development work will no longer be done with an in-house team, but through an external one (with a nearshore/offshore software company), may create more doubts than certainties.
 How could I let a third party handle part of my business?

-In spite of the concerns regarding results and the impact of this decision, it is essential that we remember some advantages that explain why outsourcing software development is a smart choice.
+In spite of the concerns regarding results and the impact of this decision, it is essential that we remember some advantages and perks that explain why outsourcing software development is a smart choice.

 1. Rapid onset of development

 If you’ve already made the call to hire a nearshore or offshore team for the development of a product, there is basically no need to wait to start.
 Having said this, in a time frame no longer than three weeks, the first Sprint will be completed with a working team that already has enough knowledge to handle the new project.

 On the other hand, when an in-house development team is established, it is a whole different situation.
 Generally, before starting, it is necessary to arrange intern or administrative management inherent to a corporate environment, explore the working market in search of professionals, adapt offices to locate employees, and discuss the company’s politics that can adapt to what the market is offering to professionals, among other tasks that can not wait.
 When it is all over, several months could have gone by, and the development of the product hasn’t been initiated yet.

 The agility at the beginning of the development tasks is one of the greatest benefits of outsourcing these kinds of services with companies highly trained in this subject.

 2. Ability to manage team growth